solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 `feed_aggregator` account.
 Lastly, we want to check that the current price is above the escrow `unlock_price`.
 If it is, then we transfer the SOL from the escrow account back to the user and close the account.
-If it isn’t, then the instructions should be finished, and an error should be returned.
+If it isn’t, then the instruction should be finished, and an error should be returned.

 ```rust
 pub fn withdraw_handler(ctx: Context<Withdraw>, params: WithdrawParams) -> Result<()> {